filippoxausa/star-tracker/README.md

 All bounding box coordinates for a frame are written to `result/bounding_boxes.txt` on a single line (format: `x1 y1 x2 y2 ...`).

 ### 4. Motion Tracking
 Finally, the script compares the positions of star centroids between Frame `t` and Frame `t+1`.
-By matching stars based on proximity, it calculates the average displacement `(Δx, Δy)` of the star field.
-This vector represents the satellite's motion relative to the stars and is logged to `result/motion_log.txt`.
+By matching stars based on proximity, it calculates the displacement vectors `(Δx, Δy)` of the star field.
+A median filter is applied to these vectors to robustly estimate the satellite's frame-to-frame motion, ignoring outliers caused by noise.
+The results (horizontal and vertical shift) are logged to `result/motion_log.txt`.

 ---